Know the importance of taking care of the liver

 - Skin infections or allergies.

-- Low tolerance to drugs such as antibiotics.
+- Low tolerance to medications such as antibiotics.

-- Sudden mood swings, such as irritability and depression.
+- Sudden mood changes, such as irritability and depression.

 - Edema or fluid accumulation in the extremities.